doctorfree/Asciiville/markdown/asciiville.1.md

 **-p**
 : Indicates use Plasma scenes in ASCIImatics display

+**-P script**
+: Specifies the ASCIImatics script to run

 **-s song**
 : Specifies a song to accompany an ASCIImatics animation

 **-S**
 : Indicates display ASCIImatics splash animation

+**-V 'show'**
+: Displays an ascii art slide show

+    'show' can be Art, Fractals, Lyap, Mixed, Owls, Waterfalls

+**-Z**
+: Indicates do not play audio during slideshow/animation

 *General options:*